brian-gonzalez/commerce-build/README.md

 **Note: When running a command, use commas and no spaces between cartridge names.
 This is a limitation with Node.**

-Each cartridge must have at least one *app.js* file (inside the *js/* or *js/born/* directories, or both).
+Each cartridge must have at least one *app.js* file (inside the *js/* directories).
 Otherwise it means this cartridge is not meant to host built files, so the build will dump the files into the cartridge specified in `config.cartridge` instead.

 ## Single store with single or multiple locales: